 God has placed amazing ministries and supernatural spiritual gifts “in the church”!
 Apostles, prophets, Bible teachers, miracles, healings, and more…where?
 In the church.
 When the churches assemble, there should be an expectation of the manifestation of the Holy Spirit.
 Prophecy, tongues and interpretation, healings, words of knowledge, and more may be manifested “so that the church may be built up.”
 Remember, Jesus promised that He “will build [His] church.”
 And it is far from a powerless church.
 Rather, it is dynamically energized by the Holy Spirit’s gifts and ministries.
 I have been part of Spirit-filled churches for nearly 50 years.
 And I am continually stirred and blessed, sometimes amazed, by how God’s Spirit empowers His people in the spiritual gifts and ministries He distributes in the churches.

 Jesus is the one and only head of His church.
 By His grace He allows us, His followers, to have responsibilities and ministries within His church.
 But He is the head!
 In everything He is to “have the supremacy.”
 After His resurrection from the dead, Jesus told His disciples, “All authority in heaven and on earth has been given to me.
 Therefore [YOU] go and make disciples of all nations…” (Matthew 28:18-19).
 He is the head, He is “Lord of all” (Acts 10:36).
 And as the head, Jesus has given His church the holy privilege of spreading His Gospel throughout the world.
 We have the honor of sharing His Word and seeing people come from darkness to light, from the power of Satan into Christ’s kingdom.
-As His commissioned and empowered ambassadors (2 Corinthians 5:20), we see lost souls saved, the sick healed, demons cast out, and even the dead raised.
+As Jesus' commissioned and empowered ambassadors (2 Corinthians 5:20), we see lost souls saved, the sick healed, demons cast out, and even the dead raised in His name.

 Jesus loves His church.
 How much?
 Enough to give His life for us at the cross to redeem us from the damnation due to our sins.
 And all who by repentance and faith in Jesus (Acts 20:21) receive His redeeming self-sacrifice are saved and become part of His church.
 It is not a defeated, ineffective church.
 No!
 Instead, Jesus is making us into a holy, radiant church, with no stain or wrinkle or blemish, and gloriously holy and blameless in the sight of the nations and people of the world.
 Radiant!
+Glorious!
 His church will shine throughout the world in these last days.

 In a world of moral relativism and situation ethics, the church will shine forth as a beacon, a reliable pillar of truth.
 Where the world is perplexed and stumbling, blindly seeking answers, the church will have those answers.
 Absolute, perfect, unchangeable, redeeming truth is found in the Scriptures of God’s Word the Bible.
 And the members of Christ’s church have the commission and privilege of sharing those timeless truths with a needy world.
 As we share the Lord and His holy Word with the world, the church will see multitudes experience Jesus’ promise that “you will know the truth, and the truth will set you free” (John 8:32).